 At its start, Tu Bishvat was not a Jewish festival.
 Rather, it marked an important date for Jewish farmers in ancient times.
 The Torah states:

 “When you enter the land [of Israel] and plant any tree for food, you shall regard its fruit as forbidden.
 Three years it shall be forbidden for you, not to be eaten.”

 The fruit of the fourth year was to be offered to the priests in the Temple as a gift of gratitude for the bounty of the land, and the fifth-year fruit–and all subsequent fruit–was finally for the farmer.
 This law, however, raised the question of how farmers were to mark the “birthday” of a tree.
 The Rabbis, therefore, established the 15th of the month of Shvat as a general “birthday” for all trees, regardless of when they were actually planted.

-Fruit trees were awarded special status in the Torah because of their importance in sustaining life and as a symbol of God’s divine favor.
+Fruit trees were awarded a special status in the Torah because of their importance in sustaining life and as a symbol of God’s divine favour.
 Even during times of war, God warns the Israelites:

 “When in your war against a city you have to besiege it a long time in order to capture it, you must not destroy its trees… Are trees of the field human to withdraw before you into the besieged city?
 Only trees that you know do not yield food may be destroyed.”